 - Understand second-by-second common routes from home to work, how long they spend in the car, how far they drive and drive time trends.

-All of this insight helps open up new value-add opportunities and create new revenue streams, build more personal and profitable app experiences, and find new ways to engage.
+All of these insights help open up new value-add opportunities and create new revenue streams, build more personal and profitable app experiences, and find new ways to engage.

 For instance, we can provide more relevant feedback, help more quickly during an emergency, and assist with budgeting.
 Let’s dive deeper into how mobility data adds value.

 More Connections Mean More Opportunity for Growth and Value

 When we leverage the connection that’s already there, that is, the mobile device in hand, we open up a whole new realm of opportunities.
 So many types of apps are most valuable (or only valuable) when movement and location data is shared; of course, you first think navigation, but also it applies to weather, finance, fitness, travel, and dining.

 And yet, app publishers are struggling to engage their consumers and drive revenue.
 Why is this?

 We can see that new engagement declines 10-40% within 1-30 days after downloading an app.
 And the majority of someone’s time (83%, in fact) is spent within the top five apps on their smartphone.
 Even so, in-app advertising spend reached $77 billion in 2019, so we’re convinced of its potential.
 But how many of those dollars reached the right people?

 With mobility data, we can be much more confident we’re spending our budget on the audience that fits our product and services the best.